NeoFahrenheit/streamlink_looper/README.md

  - Finish setting up the logic for the Preferences in the Settings window.
  - Add the feature to stop and pause the scheduler.
  - Add the feature to check if a specific streamer is online immediately.
+ - Close the threads correctly when the app is closed.

 ## Rename a file